Treatment Options

 Bayberry clinic

-Bayberry clinic offers an exceptional choice of tranquil, residential recovery centres - treating alcohol addiction in Solihull, West Midlands and surrounding rural locations.
-The treatment is provided within luxurious and discreet surroundings.
+Bayberry clinic offers tranquil, residential recovery centres - treating alcohol addiction in Solihull, West Midlands and surrounding rural locations.
+The treatment is provided within discreet surroundings.

 Prescribing

-Within the service, there is the ability for us to prescribe for you, ideally with your GP’s knowledge and consent.
-However this is not always essential and you can discuss your prescribing needs with your lead clinician.
+Within the service, we are able to prescribe for you if this is indicated, ideally with your GP’s knowledge and consent for safety reasons.
+However, this is not always essential and you can discuss your prescribing needs with your lead clinician.

 Links with OH